-The data in this experiment, if confirmed, are new in that the experiment apparently shows how a high volume blood transfusion from sheep to sheep can transmit a BSE-like illness within the same species and that infectivity can be transmitted from blood taken during the asymptomatic incubation period of the disease of the donor sheep.
-In a comment to the paper, P.Brown (in: The Lancet, 2000, Vol. 356, pp 955-956) considers these observations to be consistent with previous reports on blood borne infectivity in experimentally infected rodents.
+The data published by Hunter et al are in line with the previous report; they show that a high volume blood transfusion from sheep to sheep can transmit a BSE or scrapie illness within the same species and that infectivity can be transmitted from blood taken during the asymptomatic incubation period of the disease of the donor sheep.
+These data support the comment to the Houston paper, written by P.Brown (in: The Lancet, 2000, Vol. 356, pp 955-956) who considers these observations to be consistent with previous reports on blood borne infectivity in experimentally infected rodents.

-The Working Group considered that the available data on infectivity in the blood of animals infected with a TSE agent show no consistently reproducible patterns and little is known about inoculum size or infectivity levels.
-This single case of successful transmission within a single species should therefore be considered as additional justification for assessing the possible impact of the transmissibility of TSE agents via blood.
+The TSE/BSE ad hoc Group considered that the available data on infectivity in the blood of animals infected with a TSE agent show no consistently reproducible patterns and little is known about inoculum size or infectivity levels.
+Nevertheless, these results of successful transmission within a single species but with 2 different TSE strains should therefore be considered as additional justification for assessing the possible impact of the transmissibility of TSE agents via blood.